 This short film explains the format of the Panathlon swim programme:

-Our charity ambassador, Liz Johnson, who has attended multiple Panathlon swimming competition said:“It’s fantastic that Panathlon now includes swimming, which again demonstrates how far Panathlon has come in a few years.
+Our charity ambassador, Liz Johnson, who has attended multiple Panathlon swimming competition said:“It’s fantastic that Panathlon’s swimming programme is featured in over 19 counties!
+Which again demonstrates how far Panathlon has come in a few years.